fanfeilong/xsqlite/readme.md

 take the delete quey an id i(1,2,...), we can label the query by：
 - label field1 and field2 with `+ri`

-which will then generate correspoding c++ query functions: `RemoveXXX`, where XXX is the table name.
+which will then generate correspod c++ query functions: `RemoveXXX`, where XXX is the table name.

 for example:
 ```